target0/ingi2349/README.md

 and check for duplicates in the list below.
 Then commit and push.

+## 126 articles
 * A NICE way to test openflow applications
+* A SOFT way for openflow switch interoperability testing
 * A SOFT way for openflow switch interoperability testing
 * A balance of power: expressive, analyzable controller programming
 * A compiler and run-time system for network programming languages